SumoLogic/sumologic-documentation/docs/integrations/webhooks/postman.md

 ## Event types

 The Sumo Logic integration for Postman ingests Postman events into Sumo Logic through an outgoing webhook available in Postman.
-For more information on supported events that are ingested through the Postman webhook, refer [Postman documentation](https://learning.postman.com/docs/integrations/webhooks/).
+For more information on supported events that are ingested through the Postman webhook, refer to [Postman documentation](https://learning.postman.com/docs/integrations/webhooks/).

 ## Setup